 If you plan to make biology into a career, or at least a major, take the time to search for biology scholarships.
 Scholarships.com has information about numerous biology scholarships especially created for majors.
 In addition to these, you may also want to look at medical scholarships which, as a biology student, you may be eligible to receive.
 To find information about biology scholarships and grants you may qualify for based on major or additional criteria, try conducting a free college scholarship search at Scholarships.com.

-This fund was established in 1993 by Albuquerque businessman C.E.
+The ACF Woodcock Family Education Scholarship Program was established in 1993 by Albuquerque businessman C.E.
 (Woody) Woodcock and his wife, Dixie, to support students of exceptional promise in the fields of science and math.
-Scholarships will be awarded to Albuquerque metro area high school graduating seniors (includes Bernalillo, Sandoval, Valencia and Torrance Counties).
-Scholarships are payable over four years.
-Applicants must possess [...]
+Intended for students with strong math and / or science credentials.
+Scholarships will be awarded to Albuquerque metro area high school graduating seniors (includes [...]
 More

 Awarding scholarships for floriculture and horticulture students is a primary function of AFE.
 We understand the financial burden students face and are doing our part to help!
-AFE has more than 20 scholarships awarded annually.
+AFE has more than 20 scholarships awarded annually to both undergraduate and graduate students.
 Online applications and supporting documents are due by May 1 each year.
-For more information or to apply, please visit the scholarship provider's website. [...]
+For more information or to apply, please visit the [...]
 More

 Blandy Experimental Farm, a University of Virginia ecology field station, is located in Virginia’s beautiful Northern Shenandoah Valley.
 Three research faculty from the Department of Environmental Sciences, visiting scientists and graduate students conduct research on habitat and community biodiversity, reproductive ecology and plant/insect relationships.
 The 175-acre State Arboretum of Virginia [...]
 More